remmet/GritChat/docs/index.markdown

 Access to gritchat.com is granted only to those with valid MyUMBC credentials.
 Users may choose to post anonymously, or under a display name of their choice.

+We only use your MyUMBC login to create a profile based on your name, campus id, and username.
+No other information related to you is collected.

 Profanity is allowed, but messages involving hate speech, racism, or threats of any kind are strictly prohibited.

 # Team Bonfire

-GritChat was developed by Team Bonfire.
+GritChat was developed by a group of UMBC students called Team Bonfire.
+Our mission is to create things that bring people together in time where technology drives us apart.

 **Robert Emmet** *Project Lead, Systems Architect* | [GitHub](https://github.com/remmet) | [LinkedIn](https://www.linkedin.com/in/robert-e-95404513b/)
 **Abdulsalam O. Odetayo** *Software Engineer* | [GitHub](https://github.com/Heyeso) | [LinkedIn](https://www.linkedin.com/in/abdulsalam-odetayo-87ba72202/)